Frequently Asked Questions

 If you have to borrow gear, make sure you jump it a few times from an airplane so you know what to expect and how it lands.
 You know the old saying about "borrowed gear"...

 If you have to rent gear, please contact some of the BASE Gear Manufacturers and Instructors listed below and they'll be glad to help you.
 Costs are typically around $250-$350 (may or may not include the pack job).
 If you have a skydiving parachute that works well for BASE jumping (see our BASE Gear Guide), then you can always purchase a cheap used velcro container for around $200-400 on the basejumper.com classifieds.
 Again, the best method is to purchase new BASE gear if you have the cash, or borrow/rent BASE-specific gear so that you are jumping gear that is designed to handle the rough openings and tight landing areas so common to BASE jumps.
-Plan on renting gear as close to July 1 as possible.
+Plan on renting gear as early as possible.

 What size parachute should I use?